eslint/rfcs/designs/2022-languages/README.md

 The `validateOptions()` method must throw an error if any part of the `languageOptions` object is invalid.

 No specific `languageOptions` keys will be required for languages.
 The `parser` and `parserOptions` keys are unique to JavaScript and may not make sense for other languages.

+#### The `matchesSelectorClass()` Method

+Inside of `esquery`, there are [some shortcuts](https://github.com/estools/esquery/blob/7c3800a4b2ff5c7b3eb3b2cf742865b7c908981f/esquery.js#L213-L233) like `function` and `expression` that will match more than one type of node.
+These are all specific to ESTree and might not make sense for other languages.
+However, these shortcut classes are very convenient and other languages might want to implement something similar.

+As part of this effort, we will fork `esquery` to make it more generic.
+We will pass in the `matchSelectorClass()` method to `esquery` so it can make classes in a language-specific way.

 #### The `parse()` Method